kirkbyers/pkmn_doors/README.md

 ## What is this?

-Have you ever wanted to have the doors sound from your favorite Pokemon GBC game play on every mouse click on your computer?
-Well here you go!.
+Have you ever wanted to have the doors sound from your favorite Pokemon GBC game play on every window close?
+Well here you go!

+Included are other sounds on various key bindings.